rails/rails/guides/source/active_storage_overview.md

 | `direct-upload:end` | `<input>` | `{id, file}` | A direct upload has ended. |
 | `direct-uploads:end` | `<form>` | None | All direct uploads have ended. |

-NOTE: Is there more to using the direct upload than this?
-How does one associate the result with the form submission, or does that happen automatically?

 Clean up Stored Files Store During System Tests
 -----------------------------------------------